 Doris Sprigge – for being the sweetest lady in the world.

-Dan Ziv – for showing me, up-close, how to scale a business and how to do it extremely well.
+Dan Ziv – for showing me, up-close, how to scale a tech business.
 How’s it going?

 Daro IB – for countless hours of laughter, goldeneye and popcorn… well, mostly.

 Liam Curran – for meditation chats and for always coming through with the yoghurts.